Mousehop logo

 4. Hop

-Push your cursor against the screen edge toward the other machine.
-The keyboard — and, if you enable it, the clipboard — follow.
+Push your cursor at the screen edge toward the other machine — the keyboard and clipboard (if enabled) follow.